 One of the major things that differentiate edibles from smoking, or any other method, is their longer-lasting effects.
 You can feel the therapeutic effects of cannabis for as long as seven to eight hours sometimes.
 And this can actually be extremely beneficial for those who are using the herb for medicinal purposes.

 The metabolization of cannabis edibles takes place in the digestive system.
 And this process is very slow.
 However, effects are reflected all across the body, which means cannabis edibles are perfect for people who have joint pains, back pain, muscle spasm, or some psychotic issues, such as stress or anxiety.

 Cons of Using Cannabis Edibles

 As they say, “where there is yin, there is yan.”
-And tracing the path of this statement, here are a few not so good things about choosing cannabis edibles as your way of consuming marijuana.
+And tracing the path of this statement, here are a few not-so-good things about choosing cannabis edibles as your way of consuming marijuana.

 The Onset is Slow

 When you consume cannabis via smoking, the effects show up almost immediately.
-And this can help you provide a quick relief from whatever issue you are facing.
+And this can help you provide quick relief from whatever issue you are facing.
 However, this isn’t the case with edibles.
 With edibles, the onset of effects is very slow.
 And this is probably the biggest concern a marijuana user faces.

 As I said before, edibles are metabolized in your digestive system.
 And this process may take anywhere between 30 to 90 minutes.
 This time usually depends upon your body’s metabolism rate plus the type of product you are consuming.
 For instance, foods that are rich in fats and proteins may take longer to metabolize.
-You should also note that you will feel the effects of THC more quickly when you are empty stomach.
+You should also note that you will feel the effects of THC more quickly when you are an empty stomach.